 Snippets from the trust's history...
 Ornate Victorian invoices from well known Henfield businesses Longley's and Tobitt's detail flannel to be donated at the service.
 Another from Martin's details the repair of the gate to one of the two Gresham fields (known generally as the 'Parish Fields') and a poster advertises the letting of the land.

-Website built & maintained by R. S. Gordon, with Friends of Henfield Museum funding.
-Credit goes to Mike Ainscough for moving the website idea from discussion to a reality.
+Website funded by the Friends of Henfield Museum, built & maintained by R. S. Gordon.
+Credit to Mike Ainscough for moving the website idea from discussion to reality.